 Figure 3.3: Trust tables at the 90th second

-Referring to above figures, it can be seen that all the nodes are dynamically calculating and updating their trust table records.
-As shown in figure 3.2, the node 1 (with the IP address of 10.0.0.2) has recognized its neighbor, node 2 (10.0.0.3) to be pure malicious.
-According to the trust table of 10.0.0.2, soon as it was recognized, the malicious node has been blacklisted.
+Referring to the above figures, it can be observed that all the nodes are dynamically calculating and updating their trust table records.
+As shown in Figure 3.2, the node 1 (with the IP address of 10.0.0.2) has recognized its neighbor, node 2 (10.0.0.3) to be pure malicious.
+According to the trust table of 10.0.0.2, the malicious node has been blacklisted immediately.
 And after this process, the information has to be broadcasted to all the nodes.

-By referring to figure 3.3, it is clear that all the nodes have received this broadcast and have deleted the node from their trust table hence the malicious node is isolated from the network.
+By referring to Figure 3.3, it is clear that all the nodes have received this broadcast and have deleted the node from their trust table hence the malicious node is isolated from the network.
 None of the nodes no longer has any information regarding the node 10.0.0.3.

-Once a recommendation is received, information regarding those recommendation values is being stored in the recommendations table of each node as well.
+Once a recommendation is received, information regarding those recommendation values is stored in the recommendations table of each node as well.
 The maturity value calculated has been changed over time with the increasing number of interactions between the nodes.
-This has affected to indirect trust and therefore, the global trust has been changed in the trust tables as well.
+This has affected indirect trust and therefore, the global trust has been changed in the trust tables as well.

 The performance analysis is implemented to compare trust-based routing protocol with AODV routing protocol based on 3 matrices in Network Simulator 3 (NS3).
 20 nodes are placed for the simulation with the random waypoint mobility model.